Cheburiek/STM32-Monitoring-system/README.md

 The following tools are used to communicate with the user:
 - TFT ST7735 display allows you to see the measurement results at all times.
-- GSM module SIM800L for sending emergency notifications to the user about violations of climatic conditions
 - RGB LED for CO2 level indication